Miss Sabrina Mahisha

 Some changes have been brought to the Income Tax Ordinance (ITO), 1984.
 The changes have been shortly discussed below:

-xxii) Special Tax : Section 19AAAA regarding Special Tax Treatment in respect of undisclosed property, cash, etc)& Section 19AAAAA regarding Special Tax Treatment in respect of investment in the new industrial undertaking have been omitted.
-However, Section 19AAAAAA has recently been inserted regarding Special Tax Treatment in respect of the investment in the new industrial undertaking, whereby if someone invested any sum of money (along with the tax at the rate of 10% on the invested sum) in new industrial undertaking between 1.07.2021 and 30.06.2022 (both days inclusive), no authority shall raise any question regarding the source of income.
-Provided that, the above-mentioned Tax will be payable pay order or by automated challan.
+Section 19AAAA regarding Special Tax Treatment in respect of undisclosed property, cash, etc.)& Section 19AAAAA regarding Special Tax Treatment in respect of investment in the new industrial undertaking has been omitted.
+However, Section 19AAAAAA has recently been inserted regarding Special Tax Treatment in respect of the investment in the new industrial undertaking, whereby if someone invested any sum of money (along with the tax at the rate of 10% on the invested sum) in a new industrial undertaking between 1.07.2021 and 30.06.2022 (both days inclusive), no authority shall raise any question regarding the Source of income.
+Provided that the tax mentioned above will be payable by order or automated challan,

-xxv) Deemed income: Cancellation of Indebtedness: Section 19 (11) is modified.
+Cancellation of Indebtedness: Section 19 (11) is modified.
 The Provision of 19 (11) shall not be applicable to the Individual.
-Hence, Loan/Interest waived by a commercial bank/Bangladesh Krishi Bank/Rajshahi Krishi Bank/any leasing company will be not treated as income in the case of an individual.
+Hence, a loan/interest waived by a commercial bank, Bangladesh Krishi Bank, Rajshahi Krishi Bank, or any leasing company will not be treated as income in the case of an individual.

 b) In case of failure to comply with the provision of chapter VII, may restrain from getting the benefit of exemption under section 44 of ITO, 1984.

-c) The above-mentioned provision of receiving the receipts through bank transfer is applicable for an individual assesee having gross receipts not exceeding Tk.
-1,00,00,000 (one Crore only) and for the agriculture or farming income.
+c) The provision mentioned above for receiving the receipts through bank transfer is applicable for an individual who is assessed as having gross receipts not exceeding Tk.
+1,00,00,000 (one Crore only) for agriculture or farming income.

 a) The higher rate based on a base value exceeding 25 lakh has been omitted.